Forthcoming October 2019

 About the author:

-Anna Zett (*1983, Leipzig, GDR) is an artist, writer, maker of films and radio plays.
+Anna Zett (b.
+1983, Leipzig, German Democratic Republic) is an artist, writer and maker of films and radio plays.
 Their work combines historical research and poetic form with a playful, dialogic practice.
 In 2014 they released two videos dealing with extinct animals as emblems of colonial capitalism in the New World, which were screened widely in the context of contemporary art.
-In recent years, their research into the cosmology of scientific modernism focused on post-communist troubles, industrialism and the German heritage of violence.
+In recent years, their research into the cosmology of scientific modernism has focused on post-communist trouble, industrialism and the German heritage of violence.
 Formally, their artistic emphasis moves towards rhythm, sound and the human body’s capacity to improvise verbal and non-verbal communication.
-Zett has written and directed two experimental radio plays for German public radio, and (co-) hosted participatory formats of storytelling, discourse and choreography.
+Zett has written and directed two experimental radio plays for German public radio, and (co-)hosted participatory formats of storytelling, discourse and choreography.
 Artificial Gut Feeling is their first book.
 They live in Berlin.

 Publication date: October 2019

 Size: 21.6 x 13.9 cm, 96 pages, paperback